Canine Dysautonomia in Dogs: Rising in Midwest

 You may be able to save your dog’s life with early detection & diagnosis.
 Canine Dysautonomia can be fatal in many circumstances, so it’s important to know what to look for.

 These are the main, early symptoms.

-It is important to be aware that many of these symptoms can point to other animal disorders & aliments like GI foreign bodies.
+It is also important to be aware that many of these symptoms can point to other animal disorders & ailments like GI foreign bodies.
 However,

 - Vomiting or regurgitating food